mhavilah/karateDynamicXPath/README.md

 # Karate v0.92 - Dynamic XPath issues

 ## Overview
-A demonstration of issues with the dynamic XPath facility in Karate Framework.
+A demonstration of issues with the dynamic XPath facility in Karate Framework v0.92.

 - **Defective** Invocation using the Javascript Bridge karate.xmlPath()
 - **Successful**